 Best no-boil night guard

-Because they’re ready to use right out of the box, one-size night guards, like these Plackers ones chosen by Rozenberg, are a quicker solution than boil-and-bite guards — as long as they’re a comfortable fit for your mouth.
+Because they’re ready to use right out of the box, one-size night guards, like these Plackers ones chosen by Salim and Rozenberg, are a quicker solution than boil-and-bite guards — as long as they’re a comfortable fit for your mouth.
 Designed to be worn on either the upper or lower teeth, these are disposable but can be cleaned with Efferdent tablets, toothpaste, or soap and water between uses.
 Dr. Bakhtiari says soap, water, and a soft toothbrush is preferable as “toothpaste is just gonna scratch it up and then it’s gonna accumulate bacteria faster.”

 Best adjustable no-boil night guard